 Making a plan

 If you have owned a business for many years but haven’t yet created your plan, you are not alone.
 Even financial planners, who should know better, have a hard time thinking about the future of their business.
-According to ThinkAdvisor.com; “a new study (April 2018) released by the Financial Planning Association in partnership with Janus Henderson reveals that 73% of financial advisors don’t have a written succession plan, including 60% of those within five years of retirement.”
+According to Money.USNews.com “nearly 90% of financial advisors lack a formal succession plan”.
 While this may make you feel better about your own planning (or lack of), it hopefully will also motivate you to ask yourself these tough questions.

 - How long do I expect to be involved with my business?